deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

 ```

 ## Thank you for reading!
 Please try out the mixin and let us know if you have any feedback to make it better!
-You can dig into the code [here] (https://github.com/deislabs/porter-docker)and create an issue [here] (https://github.com/deislabs/porter-docker/issues/new).
+You can dig into the code [here] (https://github.com/deislabs/porter-docker)  and create an issue [here] (https://github.com/deislabs/porter-docker/issues/new).